Sullivan Center: Architecture

-The Sullivan Center was initially developed because of the Chicago Great Fire of 1871.
-In 1872, the Leopold Schlesinger and David Mayer decided to open a dry good store.
+The Sullivan Center was initially developed because of the Chicago Fire of 1871.
+In 1872, Leopold Schlesinger and David Mayer decided to open a dry-goods store.
 They had met while working together prior to the Chicago Fire.
 Leopold Schlesinger had immigrated to Chicago in 1862 from Germany, and David Mayer was brought to the United States of America as an infant in 1852, also from Germany.
 In 1881 Schlesinger and Mayer had moved their dry-goods store into the Bowen Building that was on the corner of State and Madison.
 In 1890, Schlesinger and Mayer hired Adler and Sullivan to prepare plans for the removal of the Bowen Building's attic story and the addition of two stories across the Bowen Building and the adjacent four-story structure to the south.
-The facades were added to match the bottom stories of the building and the building was painted white.
+The façades were added to match the bottom stories of the building and the building was painted white.

 In 1892, Schlesinger and Mayer hired Adler and Sullivan to do further remodeling and add a new entrance to the corner of State and Madison.
 In 1896, Sullivan, no longer working with Adler, was asked back by Schlesinger and Mayer to redesign the façade and add two stories to the newly leased four-story building on Wabash avenue, as well as connecting it to the State Street store.
 That never happened because Schlesinger and Mayer changed their minds to make it a ten-story building, which also never happened.
 It eventually got painted white and then a bridge was added that connected the second story of the building to the elevated railroad.
 In 1898, Schlesinger and Mayer decided to remove the original building located on State and Madison replace it with a new building designed by Sullivan.
 Sullivan had both a nine and twelve-story proposal made up for this new building.
 They eventually started with a nine-story portion of the building that was made on the Madison Street side next to the original portion of the Adler and Sullivan renovations.

 In 1902, Schlesinger and Mayer came back to Sullivan wanting a twenty-story building on State and Madison, eventually settling for the final twelve stories.
-The Madison Street portion that was added earlier did not structurally support twelve stories so was left as is.
+The Madison Street portion that was added earlier could not structurally support twelve stories so was left as is.
 Sullivan came up with a three-stage plan to finish the new building and allow Schlesinger and Mayer to keep their business running during the Christmas season.